rorrim-rorrim/eden-alt/README.md

 ## Development

 Most of the development happens on our Git server.
 It is also where [our central repository](https://git.eden-emu.dev/eden-emu/eden) is hosted.
-For development discussions, please join us on [Discord](https://discord.gg/edenemu).
+For development discussions, please join us on [Discord](https://discord.gg/edenemu) or [Revolt](https://rvlt.gg/qKgFEAbH).

 If you would like to contribute, we are open to new developers and pull requests.
 Please ensure that your work is of a high standard and properly documented.
-You can also contact any of the developers on Discord to learn more about the current state of the emulator.
+You can also contact any of the developers on Discord or Revolt to learn more about the current state of the emulator.

 ## Building